flatironinstitute/ccn-software-fens-2026/docs/source/full/live_coding/01_fundamentals_of_pynapple.md

 - [API reference for objects and methods](https://pynapple.org/api.html)

-Let's start by importing the pynapple package and matplotlib to see if everything is correctly installed.
+Let's start by importing the pynapple package and other packages we'll need, as well as generate some fake data that we'll use throughout the notebook.
-If an import fails, you can do `!pip install pynapple matplotlib` in a cell to fix it.

 </div>